VIMLab-hfut/NcoVis/README.md

 ## Folder Description

 ### frame
-Framework implementations
+Framework implementations.

 ### database/IEEE
 - Raw data set
 - Experimental data set

 ### component
-Related components of code design
+Related components of code design and the pictures used in the paper.

-### attachment
-The pictures used in the paper